Heritage Homes in Langley

 March 28, 2019

-Langley has its fair share of heritage homes and is a perfect place to go on a heritage home driving tour.
-My tip: Stop at historical Porter’s Bistro Coffee & Tea House located in Murrayville’s 5 Corners, and grab your favorite beverage and perhaps a sandwich or muffin to go, then take a drive and let your imagination run.
+Langley is a one-stop shop for all things history and is a perfect place to go on a heritage home driving tour.
+My tip: stop at the historic Porter’s Bistro Coffee & Tea House located in Murrayville’s 5 Corners and grab your favourite beverage and perhaps a sandwich or muffin to go, then take a drive and let your imagination run wild.
 Don’t forget your camera!

 You can also check out the Langley Centennial Museum or BC Farm Museum, both located in Fort Langley, for a look into local history.
 The Langley Heritage Society does walking tours in Fort Langley and Murrayville, where some of these homes are standing.
 Click here for more information.